 Milan is a somewhat small city located in the state of Michigan.
-With a population of 5,983 people and four constituent neighborhoods, Milan is the 175th largest community in Michigan.
+With a population of 6,049 people and five constituent neighborhoods, Milan is the 168th largest community in Michigan.

 Also of interest is that Milan has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Milan in 2010 was $28,795, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $115,180 for a family of four.
+The per capita income in Milan in 2018 was $33,893, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $135,572 for a family of four.
 However, Milan contains both very wealthy and poor people as well.

+Milan is a somewhat ethnically-diverse city.
 The people who call Milan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Milan residents report their race to be White, followed by Asian.
-Important ancestries of people in Milan include Irish, English, Polish, and Italian.
+The greatest number of Milan residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Milan include German, English, Irish, Polish, and Scottish.

 The most common language spoken in Milan is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Polish and Italian.